ejderha/MouseyNotifierApiExample/README.md

 To start integrading have a look to the MouseyNotifyController.cs, the Get method explains everything you need to know for returning your results.
 I have also included the Forservices.Mousey.Model.csproj for returning the right result type.

-All project are set on .Net Framework 4.6.2, you can downgrade if needed.
+All project are set on .Net Framework 4.6.2, you can upgraded if needed.
 This project is open source any contribution is welcome for example db storage or esb/msmq integration, or user load distribution of dataitems (notifications).

-For more information about the notifier please visit the following website http://mousey.forservices.net/Home/HowTo#notifier.

-If you need any help or info you can contact me at: osman@forservices.net
+If you need any help or info you can contact me at: djgorunmez@live.com